The origins of Songs Of Experience

 This article is the result of many months of work and research and is written by U2start members Remy, cesar_garza01 and Caledonia.
 We would like to thank the many fans who helped us providing information, corrections, references and ideas.
 Some of the information is this article are some of our own theories/speculation and not factual information.
 We welcome your own thoughts in our forums, every song has its own topic here.
 We tried to give credit where credit is due but if you feel your or a reference is missing, feel free to let us know for us to include.

-The article The origins of Songs Of Experience was first published on U2start.com by Remy.
+The article The origins of Songs Of Experience was published on U2start.com by Remy and last updated .